-We used to go to Walcott quite a lot when I was a kid, it’s was and is all concrete, groynes and flat inland space, with the rising glacial moraines starting just to the North towards Trimingham.
+We used to go to Walcott and Bacton quite a lot when I was a kid, it’s was and is all concrete, groynes and flat inland space, with the rising glacial moraines starting just to the North towards Trimingham.
 You can see the past up on the cliffs to the North the rise of the land against the sweep of flatness, the golf ball like radar station at Trimingham just visible.
 Nearby is Bacton gas site, not romantic at all, all pylons and vents against the sky again visible in the background in these shots, a cold war target still ringed in chainlink and barbed wire against the remorseless imagined attacks of enemies threatening our now dwindling supply of North Sea Gas.

 It’s flatness is a clue, sitting on the edges of the Estuaries that were formed here in Roman and Anglo-Saxon times, clays and peats laying over each other marking the time, filled and emptied by the passing phases of the climate raising and lowering the sea level.
 It would have been considerably further inland back then, not a string of buildings along a ribbon of tarmac and a wall for storm watching over the container ships far out on the horizon.
 And further back, we have again the hand axes, not Palaeolithic, but later, Neolithic signs of clearance, the removal of woodland, settlement, farming.